AliceO2Group/analysis-framework/docs/basics-usage/HelperTasks.md

         "processRun3": "true"
     },
 ```
 One can set other configurables in the json file.
 This json file has to be provided using ```--configuration``` option:
   ``` bash
   o2-analysis-timestamp -b | o2-analysis-event-selection --configuration json://config.json -b
   ```

 ### Remarks
-* One has to apply offline selections in O2 explicitely in contrast to AliPhysics where these selections were applied together with trigger alias selection.
+* One has to apply offline selections in O2 explicitly in contrast to AliPhysics where these selections were applied together with trigger alias selection.
 * EvSel table might be also useful in user tasks relying on beam-beam and beam-gas decisions in forward detectors, e.g. in UPC tasks.
 * Trigger class aliases for Run 3 are not available yet (pilot beam data taking was focused on continuous readout)